NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 # Source

 After completing the initial setup, users will be directed to the **Main Menu**.
 This interface provides access to several powerful features.
-In this section, the **Source** (or RAG Source) feature will be described, which stands for **Retrieval-Augmented Generation** and is <AI TO COMPLETE>.
+In this section, the **Source** (or RAG Source) feature will be described.
+RAG, which stands for **Retrieval-Augmented Generation**, is a feature within Model HQ to help users search their documents or other knowledge bases.

+The Source section is used to create, test and interact with user-created knowledge bases.
+Once created, the user-created Source can be later incorporated into Chat, Bot or Agents as a knowledge base.

 RAG combines retrieval-based techniques with generative AI to enable models to answer questions more accurately by retrieving relevant information from external sources or documents.
-With RAG in Model HQ, knowledge bases can be created that can be queried in the chat section or via a custom bot by uploading documents.
-The RAG section is used exclusively to create the knowledge base.
+With RAG in Model HQ, knowledge bases can be created that can be queried in the chat section or via a custom bot (to be used either standalone or in an Agent workflow) by uploading documents or other information that the model can use when searching for information.

 ## 1. Launching the source interface
-To begin, the **RAG** button in the main menu can be selected to launch the source interface.
+To begin, the **Source** button in the main menu can be selected to launch the source interface.

 ![source](source/01_source.png)